rarconaut/python-api-challenge/README.md

 # WeatherPy Part 1 - Python-API-Challenge
-Data Science & Visualization Bootcamp - Homework 6 Python APIs
+NOTE: This is Part 1 of WeatherPy, a global weather analysis and visualization project.
+Part 2 can be found in my "Web-Design-Challenge" GitHub repository.
 This repository contains the Jupyter Notebook scripts WeatherPy.ipynb and VacationPy.ipynb.

 WeatherPy uses the citypy Python library and the OpenWeatherMap API to analyze the weather of more than 500 cities globally at varying latitudes from the equator; and, to create a representative model of world cities' weather.
 It creates a series of scatter plots to explore the following relationships:

-Temperature (*C) vs. Latitude
+Temperature (*C) vs. Latitude <br>
 Humidity (%) vs. Latitude <br>
 Cloudiness (%) vs. Latitude <br>
 Wind Speed (m/sec) vs. Latitude